benbarnard-OMI/vocab_practice/README.md

   - Easy-to-use "Upload Image" button for uploading images containing vocabulary words and definitions.
   - Supports common image formats like JPEG and PNG.
 - **Accurate Text Extraction**
-  - Utilizes a reliable vision API (e.g., Google Vision API, OCR.space) to extract text from images.
+  - Utilizes a reliable in-browser OCR library (e.g., Tesseract.js) to extract text from images.
   - **Parent Review and Edit**
     - Parents can review and edit the extracted vocabulary words and definitions to ensure accuracy before the child uses them.